-TSW’s Master Plan examined ways to improve the quadrangle on the main campus, which is currently a pass-through space that lacks landscaping and a sense of identity.
-The Master Plan also provided a detailed space and utilization analysis and recommendations for Nashville State’s campus in Clarksville, as well as the Southeast Campus, located in a renovated former shopping mall.
+As a result of the master plan, funding has been released for two new Nashville State locations in Nashville-Davidson County.
+The Master Plan also examined ways to improve the quadrangle on the main campus, which is currently a pass-through space that lacks landscaping and a sense of identity.
+Additionally, it provided a detailed space and utilization analysis and recommendations for Nashville State’s campus in Clarksville, as well as the Southeast Campus, located in a renovated former shopping mall.